 Adding a wool rug to your floors will bring a softness and elegance to any room.
 Protect your purchase by learning to clean a wool rug without harming the fibers.

-To ensure proper cleaning and avoid a stale odor, professional rug cleaning is the way to go as it provides more thorough cleaning.
 When you are ready to bring in a professional to clean your wool rug, Love Your Rug can help.
 Get a rug cleaning price quote today to get the process started!